-EXPLAINER: Did dioxins spread after Ohio train derailment?
+Did dioxins spread after the Ohio train derailment?

 Last week, Sherrod Brown and J.D.
 Vance, the U.S. senators from Ohio, sent a letter to the state’s environmental protection agency expressing concern that dioxins may have been released when some of the chemicals in the damaged railcars were deliberately burned for safety reasons.
 They joined residents of the small Midwestern town and environmentalists from around the U.S. calling for state and federal environmental agencies to test the soil around the site where the tanker cars tipped over.

-A look at dioxins, their potential harms and whether they may have been created by burning the vinyl chloride that was on the Norfolk Southern train.
+A look at dioxins, their potential harms and whether they may have been created by burning the vinyl chloride that was on the Norfolk Southern train:

 HIGHLY TOXIC, PERSISENT COMPOUNDS